-Our Level 3 recurring fair value measurements primarily relate to state and municipal debt instruments which are valued using non-binding broker quotes or other third-party sources, as well as the contingent consideration obligation discussed above.
+Our Level 3 recurring fair value measurements primarily relate to state and municipal debt instruments, which are valued using non-binding broker quotes or other third-party sources, CRA investments which are valued using net asset values, as well as the contingent consideration obligation discussed above.
 For a description of our process to evaluate third-party pricing servicers, see Note 2.
 Basis of Presentation and Summary of Significant Accounting Policies in our 2017 annual consolidated financial statements in our 2017 Form 10-K. Our state and municipal debt securities are classified as available-for-sale with changes in fair value included in accumulated other comprehensive income.

-The changes in our Level 3 assets and liabilities that are measured on a recurring basis for the three and six months ended June 30, 2018 and 2017 were not material.
+The changes in our Level 3 assets and liabilities that are measured on a recurring basis for the three and nine months ended September 30, 2018 and 2017 were not material.